mgn-nikey/Create-Asset-Folders-For-Dota2/README.md

   - If there's no hero name in folder path, it creates only pipeline folders.
   - If there's a Test/Texture folder in row 11 in [Pipeline Folders](pipeline_folders.csv), it copies textures from row 15 in [Pipeline Folders](pipeline_folders.csv) to that folder.

- Also creates shortcut to dota2/items folder for easy access, dota 2 beta folder path must be written in row 19 in [Pipeline Folders](pipeline_folders.csv).
+ Also creates shortcut to dota2/items folder for easy access, path to "dota 2 beta folder" must be written in row 19 in [Pipeline Folders](pipeline_folders.csv).
 Shortcut uses hero icon from icons folder.

 # First Setup

  Script requires [Python](https://www.python.org/downloads/)
- !IMPORTANT When installing Python, checkbox "Add Python to PATH." must be checked.
+ **!!!IMPORTANT** ***When installing Python, checkbox "Add Python to PATH." must be checked.***

  Run [First Setup](First_setup.bat) file as administrator.
  It will create reg key that allows script to run from right-click menu, and install 2 python modules to work correctly.

- Then folders could be created from right-click menu by clicking on 'Create Asset Folders' button.

 # Pipeline folders setup

+ Folders could be created from right-click menu by clicking on 'Create Asset Folders' button.

  Open [Pipeline Folders](pipeline_folders.csv) with notepad and follow instructions in the file.